Acumen (organization)

-Acumen (formerly known as Acumen Fund, legally Acumen Fund, Inc.) is a nonprofit impact investment fund focused on investing in social enterprises that serve low-income individuals in the United States.
-Acumen was founded in April 2001 by Jacqueline Novogratz.
-It aims to demonstrate that small amounts of philanthropic capital, combined with business acumen, can result in thriving enterprises that serve vast numbers of the poor.
-Over the years, Acumen has invested $115 million in 113 companies and has had a successful track record in sourcing and executing investment opportunities in the clean energy, health care and agriculture sectors.
+Acumen Fund, Inc is an American non-profit impact investment fund that focuses on investing in social enterprises that serve low-income individuals.
+The company was founded in April 2001 by Jacqueline Novogratz and aims to deploy philanthropic capital and business acumen to help low-income communities create businesses.

 History

-Acumen was founded in 2001 by Jacqueline Novogratz, with help of seed capital from the Rockefeller Foundation, Cisco Systems Foundations and three individual philanthropists.
+Acumen was founded in 2001 by Jacqueline Novogratz, with seed capital from the Rockefeller Foundation, Cisco Systems Foundations and three other philanthropists.
 Acumen uses a business mechanism to fight poverty, investing in for-profit businesses that treat the poor as customers.

 Investment model

-Acumen's model is to invest as equity or debt in social enterprises, both for-profit or nonprofit organizations, that are serving people living below, at or slightly above the poverty line.
+Acumen's model is to invest as equity or debt in social enterprises, both for-profit or non-profit organizations, that are serving people living below, at or slightly above the poverty line.
 Key to their model is patient capital, allowing an extended timeline for a return (7–12 years).
-They are looking for a 1X return across their portfolio of investments and they re-invest their gains.
+They are looking for a 1x return across their portfolio of investments and they re-invest their gains.
 In choosing these organizations, Acumen tends to focus on companies working in off-grid, renewable energy and agriculture.
+Acumen deploys “patient capital” to early-stage social enterprises and also runs leadership programs—through Acumen Academy Fellowships and online courses—to develop entrepreneurs addressing poverty.